Monday, March 25, 2019

 Minimize Minimum Purchase Discount Fallout

-Discounts with a minimum purchase requirement (MinPR) have the format “Buy at least five items today & get a 20% discount on your entire purchase.”
-This resembles the format of a multiple quantity discount (MQD) (“Buy at least five balls today & get 20% off”).
+Discounts with a minimum purchase requirement (MinPR) have the format “Buy at least five different categories of items today & get a 20% discount on your entire purchase.”
+This resembles the format of a multiple quantity discount (MQD) (“Buy at least five shirts today & get 20% off”).
 However, there is an important difference.
-The shopper interested in the MQD is sure to want balls.
+The shopper interested in the MQD is probably sure to want a shirt.
 The issue is whether they really want to buy five.
-With the MinPR discount, the issue is whether the shopper can find five desired items from the store’s entire merchandise selection.
+With the MinPR discount, the issue is whether the shopper can find five desired categories of items from the store’s entire merchandise selection.

 What if they can’t? asked researchers at Soochow University in Taiwan, and so the shopper puts into the basket one or more items they really do not long for in order to get the discount on items they do.